enginy88/GCP-Bucket-Loader/README.md

-# GCP-BUCKET-UPLOADER
+# GCP-BUCKET-LOADER

-A Go utility program to upload local files to GCP Bucket.
+A Go utility program for uploading and downloading files to or from a GCP Bucket.